 Topic 2) Our health data: The trump Deal and Babylon;

 An attempt by the USA to gain access to our health data was tried around the time we were considering the old TTIP – kicked into the long grass by the EU due to concerns around food safety.
-A deal was arranged between BT and a US company, and the American s were crowing about how liberal we are with our data.
+A deal was arranged between BT and a US company, and the Americans were publicly crowing about how liberal we are with our data.
 A Trump deal would involve the US being given access to our health data and it is to be held on US platforms, manipulated, mined and sold back to us for a profit.
 I would also worry about insurance implications for us and our families in the medium to longer term.

 As for Babylon, ‘Appy ‘Ancock’s favourite “go to”, it is sucking up a huge amount of funding, partly for data capture to replace our primary care with artificial intelligence.
 It is not widely known that if you register with Babylon, you automatically deregister with your GP Practice.